Siddharthbadal/Sales-Production-Data-Analysis/README.md

 ---

 ###	Points taken into consideration for analysis are;

 -	Product performance,
 -	Orders and returns,
 -	Growth over a period of time,
 -	Category based analysis with age, gender, region, time period.
 -	Employees tenure analysis

 ---

 This dataset includes over 100+ queries answering almost all possible data points about a business.

 ---

 ### Tools

-		-	SQLServer
+-SQLServer
-		-	MsExcel
+-MsExcel

 About the Database:

-	-	 Adventureworks2019 database is consist of 6 Schema and 71 tables.
+-Adventureworks2019 database is consist of 6 Schema and 71 tables.
-	-	 20+ Views and stored procedures and triggers.
+-20+ Views and stored procedures and triggers.
-	-	 486 columns
+-486 columns
-	-	152 default constraints
+-152 default constraints